 2. Simplify & improvise

 You can still enjoy some of your favorite dishes even when you don’t have access to fresh foods.
 Emergency meals are about simplification and improvisation.
 Skip non-essential garnishes or cut down on one or two ingredients on the list.
-Use eggs, tofu or mushrooms – these 3 power ingredients make wonderful stand-in for many recipes.
+Use eggs, tofu, or mushrooms – these 3 powerful ingredients make wonderful stand-ins for many recipes.

 3. Use recipes as your guide

 When you’re new to cooking, it’s understandable to feel like you need to follow everything listed on a recipe.
 That’s not true!
 I recommend reading through any key tips and getting a quick understanding of the dish.
 If you really wish to cook it but don’t have everything on hand, it’s ok.
 Once you learn how to use the recipes as a guide instead of strict instructions, you would discover more freedom, knowledge, and creativity as a cook.

 4. Cook in a big batch and freeze

 Over the years, I’ve learned a lot about time management and efficiency.
 When I prepare a meal that is suitable for freezing, I’d make a bigger batch so there’s something to eat when my kids are hungry at odd hours.
 I’d make pickles with leftover vegetables so we can always enjoy them on the side.

 38 Easy Japanese Recipes Everyone Can Make at Home